akazukin5151/approportionment/README.md

 - `fma_stv`: use [fused mul add](https://en.wikipedia.org/wiki/Multiply%E2%80%93accumulate_operation) for STV methods.
 Ignored if `intrinsics` is enabled
 - `progress_bar`: Enables [indicatif](https://github.com/console-rs/indicatif) to display a progress bar
 - `voters_sample`: Enables returning a sample of 100 voters for every election.
 Does nothing for binaries even if enabled
+- `stv_party_discipline`: Only for STV; does nothing for non-STV.
+Voters will first rank parties (called coalition in Dhall config) by their closest candidate.
+Candidates are ranked by party then by distance.
+Voters will always rank all candidates from a more preferred party over a less preferred party, even if individual candidate distances are larger
+    - This is a feature rather than a config setting because it will noticeably degrade performance.
+    - If a candidate has no party (`coalition = None Natural`), they are given a unique standalone "party", which functions without party discipline as there is only one candidate in that "party".

 ### Speeding it up